 Life Changer #4 is that I actually have become a clean freak.
 Mess and clutter now bother me to extremes.
 I cannot stand to see it there, so I physically must get up and go do something about it.
 It’s not relaxing for me to sit down to watch TV or read a book knowing there is a mess that needs tending to.
 Of course, if I’m super busy and must leave it for later, I do, but the major tectonic shift is the fact that it bothers me now, whereas before I easily ignored it.
 I no longer need motivation.
 An internal OCD switch turned on.
 This is something I always thought was an inane personality trait and not something that can be trained.
 Not true!

 The entire organization took three weeks.
 Blueprint Your Space came to my house eight times, spending four to six hours each time.
 My house is big, and there were years of storage clutter to go through so this was a big job.
 It is $100 per hour for both Deborah and her partner Seungee together, and they work FAST!
 They get in there doing the heavy lifting, and they both holster bottles of cleanser and paper towels and actually clean the space they are working on; scrubbing, dusting, mopping, vacuuming…whatever it takes.
 And they’re super cute and sweet on top of it!!
 I am also using their follow-up service in which they come once a month for $100 for maintenance, but I have been doing very well keeping it all up.
+For exterior cleaning, I’m thinking about hiring cleaning professionals from a pressure washing nashville company.

 I will NEVER go back to being the mess I was.
 Once I know what it’s like and how wonderful it is to have mental clarity, emotional unwinding, and the joy of a beautiful home, how can I possibly want anything else?